edap/yourub/README.md

 # Yourub

-Yourub is a gem that fetch the most recent videos from the Youtube API for the given nation, category and number of views.
+Yourub is a gem that finds the most recent videos from the Youtube API for the given nation, category and number of views.
 It's updated to the version 3 of the youtube api

 ## Installation